skramm/homog2d/misc/no_build/readme.txt

 no_build_16.cxx : cannot build an OPolyline from a non-container object no_build_17.cxx : cannot build an CPolyline from a non-container object

+no_build_18.cxx : a point cannot be inside a line no_build_19.cxx : a point cannot be inside a segment